Russian missiles strike Ukrainian cities again, killing at least 7 and wounding dozens

 Lavrov claimed that Ukrainian forces have been “a complete failure” on the battlefield and are “incapable” of defeating Russia.

-The attacks on cities came two days after Moscow-installed officials in eastern Ukraine claimed that Ukrainian shelling killed 27 people on the outskirts of Russian-occupied Donetsk.
-Kremlin spokesman Dmitry Peskov called it a "monstrous terrorist act."
+On Sunday, Moscow-installed officials in eastern Ukraine claimed that shelling by Kyiv killed 27 people on the outskirts of Russian-occupied Donetsk.

 The Ukrainian military, however, denied it had anything to do with the attack.

-Peskov said Tuesday's attacks should not be seen as Moscow's response to the Donetsk strike.
-He repeated Kremlin's claim that its forces don't strike civilian areas, although there is substantial evidence to the contrary.
+Kremlin spokesman Dmitry Peskov said Tuesday's attacks should not be seen as Moscow's response to the Donetsk strike.
+He repeated Moscow's claim that its forces don't strike civilian areas, although there is substantial evidence to the contrary.

 Deaths of Ukrainian civilians have stirred international outrage over Russia's invasion, and Ukrainian officials have pointed to the attacks in their efforts to secure further military aid from the country's allies.